SCC Policies

 Accessibility for the disabled

-... is available in McConnell, the MUB, and Kingsbury 128.
-In these clusters, there are machines equipped with large-screen monitors, Braille keyboards, and DECTalk aids for the visually impaired.
-There are also adjustable workstation desks for those with wheelchairs.
+... is available in all locations.
+We have screen-reading software, dictation software, screen magnifiers, and more.
+Also, our facilities are either designed to be wheelchair-accessibile or have height-adjustable tables.
 If you are in need of these special arrangements, please speak with the consultants at the front desk and they will ensure that you are situated comfortably.

 Printing

 ... is on a pay per sheet basis.
-You must have a UNH Copy Card in order to print.
-Once you print, you must go the the Print Station machine near the printers, insert your card into the Card Reader, and select your print job in order to release it to the printers.
+You must have a Cat's Cache account in order to print.
+Once you print, you must go the the Print Station machine near the printers, select your print jobs, and swipe your UNH ID or Cat's Cache guest card in order to release your job to the printers.
 Any attempts to bypass this system are strictly prohibited.

 The UNH Acceptable Use Policy